Why a mockup could save your next LED upgrade project

 Okay, maybe aesthetics aren’t an obstacle anymore, but can you trust the light that LEDs put out will illuminate your space the same way your current lighting does?

-Based on the results of a live mockup, you’ll feel more confident in your decision to either move forward with the retrofit project or table LED and look at another solution.
-But before you write off LEDs as ugly or inferior in color rendering, test them out.
-Look again, because there’s a good chance there’s an LED solution for you and you may be missing out on the opportunity for major savings if you let misperception get in your way.
+Based on the results of a live mockup, you’ll feel more confident in your decision to move forward with the retrofit project.
+There’s a good chance there’s an LED solution for you and you may be missing out on the opportunity for major savings if you let misperception get in your way.